Richmond Area Mathematical Sciences Conference at VCU

 The Richmond Area Mathematical Sciences (RAMS) Conference at VCU will be held on Saturday, March 28, 2020.
 It will be free to all participants.
 The conference promotes education and research in the fields of mathematics, applied mathematics, statistics and operations research.
 It is tailored for undergraduate and graduate students to present results of their research and to allow students at all levels to interact with and learn from each other.
 Faculty mentors will have an opportunity to observe and network with peers, find potential collaborators, and discuss best practices to mentor students in research.

 Registration is now open.
-To register, please fill the following form.
+To register, please complete the RAMS Conference Registration form.

 - Registration opens: December 15, 2019